ravichas/TidyingData/TidyingData-R-RStudio-Intro.md

 ### Quick tour of RStudio

 We will be using RStudio as the main software for the workshp.
 Let us do a quick live tour of RStudio.
-We will cover the following useful tools accessible throug RStudio.
+We will cover the following useful options accessible through RStudio:

 #### Tools